huibinshen/fingerid/README.md

 This package utilize fragmentation tree, another view of MS/MS spectra, to improve fingerprints prediction.

-The previous versions are hosted in sourceforge: http://sourceforge.net/projects/fingerid/
+The previous versions are hosted on sourceforge: http://sourceforge.net/projects/fingerid/

 Changes